UdayLab/PAMI/docs/index.md

    2. [Statistics of a temporal database](temporalDatabaseStats.md)

         This program outputs the statistical details of a temporal database.
-It will also output the distribution of items' frequencies, transactional lengths, and number of transactions occurring at each timestamp.
+The details include distribution of items' frequencies, transactional lengths, and number of transactions occurring at each timestamp.

             import PAMI.extras.dbStats.temporalDatabaseStats as tds